MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -IgnoreDefaultScope
-!!!
-Exchange Server 2010, Exchange Server 2013

-The IgnoreDefaultScope parameter instructs the command to ignore the default recipient scope setting for the Exchange Management Shell session and use the entire forest as the scope.
-This allows the command to access Active Directory objects that aren't currently in the default scope.
-Using the IgnoreDefaultScope parameter introduces the following restrictions:

-- You can't use the DomainController parameter.
-The command uses an appropriate global catalog server automatically.

-- You can only use the DN for the Identity parameter.
-Other forms of identification, such as alias or GUID, aren't accepted.

-!!!
-Exchange Server 2016

 The IgnoreDefaultScope switch tells the command to ignore the default recipient scope setting for the Exchange Management Shell session, and to use the entire forest as the scope.
 This allows the command to access Active Directory objects that aren't currently available in the default scope.

 Using the IgnoreDefaultScope switch introduces the following restrictions: